iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Cooperative Jamming Optimization in Layer 3

-or, equivalently, by enforcing sufficient jamming on the dominant posterior support (e.g., for $\theta\in\Phi_{\mathrm{peak}}(t)$ where $p_t(\theta)$ is large).
-This ensures that refinement concentrates energy in secrecy-critical directions identified by sensing.

-\paragraph{Final Cooperative Jamming Optimization} Combining \eqref{eq:app_coalition_obj} with the local power limits, THN leakage protection, and posterior-weighted shaping yields the Layer~3 problem used in Algorithm~\ref{algorithm_3}:

-Problem~\eqref{eq:app_coalition_opt_full} is generally nonconvex due to the secrecy-rate structure, hence it is implemented in Layer~3 via low-complexity refinement (e.g., discrete-grid search, successive convex approximation, or projected best-response updates) and terminated when the secrecy-improvement criterion in Algorithm~\ref{algorithm_3} is satisfied.
+Problem~\eqref{eq:app_coalition_opt_full} is generally nonconvex.
+Hence, it is implemented in Layer~3 through low-complexity refinement, including discrete-grid search, successive convex approximation, or projected best-response updates, and it is terminated when the secrecy-improvement criterion in Algorithm~\ref{algorithm_3} is satisfied.